 Milk, egg yolks and flour are whipped together before being left to chill and solidify.
 They are then coated in breadcrumbs and fried before being topped with sugar and cinnamon.
 The final result is a beautifully sweet dessert that pairs perfectly with a scoop of ice cream.

-Do any of these traditional Spanish dishes take your fancy?
+Does any of this popular Spanish food take your fancy?
 Perhaps we have missed off your favourite food to try during cruises to Spain?
 Let us know in the comment box below.